Why Russia is a target for terror

 The last attacks before Monday's bombing in St. Petersburg were two suicide blasts in the southern city of Volgograd in December 2013.

-The location of that attack, only a relatively short distance from the Caucuses, was at the time thought to show that terrorists no longer had the capability to strike Moscow or other high-profile targets.
+The location of that attack, only a relatively short distance from the Caucasus, was at the time thought to show that terrorists no longer had the capability to strike Moscow or other high-profile targets.
 Clearly, this has been proved to be wrong.

 Russia's security and intelligence services have in recent years dedicated huge effort, resources and expertise to containing and disrupting the terror threat from its southwestern flank.

-As more details about the attack emerge, Moscow will be desperate to learn how anyone was able to slip past the country's formidable security infrastructure.
+As more details about the attack emerge -- at present no group or individual has claimed responsibility -- Moscow will be desperate to learn how anyone was able to slip past the country's formidable security infrastructure.